openstack-archive/tripleo-image-elements/elements/seed-stack-config/README.md

 Usage
 -----

-Edit config.json to customise it for your deployment environment.
-The default is configured for nova-baremetal operation in a seed VM.
-The configuration options are documented in the actual elements that use the configuration - e.g. nova, neutron etc.
+Copy config.json (our basic schema) to local.json and  customise it for your deployment environment.
+The default is mostly configured for nova-baremetal operation in a seed VM (just add SSH key).
+The configuration options are documented in the actual elements that use the configuration - e.g.  nova, neutron etc. If local.json does not exist, config.json will be used, but this is for backwards compatability and will be removed in a future release.

 Configuration keys
 ------------------